wgsl-tooling-wg/wesl-spec/Visibility.md

 #### Private by Default for Libraries

-Communication between programmers working on different packages is likely quite limited, so I think there’s a strong argument that strong barriers are the right default choice.
+Communication between programmers working on different packages is likely quite limited, so there’s a strong argument that strong barriers are the right default choice.
 So private by default makes sense between packages.
 By requiring annotations to make something public, we require the publisher to think about their api.
 Good fences make good neighbors and all that.